richjdowney/immigration_data_etl_analysis/README.md

 Spark was chosen for data processing as it allows for fast parallel processing of massive amounts of data and has easy to use APIs including support for SQL.
 While the data volumes are currently small, utilizing Spark allows for the process to easily scale e.g. if data volumes were increased by 100X by adding more resources to EMR clusters.
 Utilizing EMR also allows the solution to scale as more clusters and resources can be added as more people require access to the data.

 Airflow allows for the code to be automated and scheduled freeing up data engineering resources.
 For example, if the process was required to be run at 7am every morning, utilizing Airflow would allow the ETL process to be easily scheduled to accomplish this goal.
+In addition, the execution date is passed as a conext variable to the Spark code and could be used to process only each day at a time rather than the entire raw data as it is currently set up.

 ### Airflow Orchestration